roth-hex-lab/roth-hex-lab.github.io/content/publication/2025/2025-IEEE-TVCG-Depth-Kris/index.md

 ---
-title: "Sonify Anything: Towards Context-Aware Sonic Interactions in AR"
+title: "Investigating the Impact of Video Pass-Through Embodiment on Presence and Performance in Virtual Reality"
 authors:
 - Kristoffer Waldow
 - Constantin Kleinbeck